dita-ot/docs/resources/theme/Styles.md

-Keys under `style` fall into block and in-line categories.
+The presentation of various block and inline elements can be adjusted by setting `style` keys.
 Each category takes XSL-FO key definitions and keys specific to that style.

 While the style keys may look like CSS, the keys are XSL-FO properties and the underlying PDF2 plug-in does not use CSS compatibility properties.